Florida Title Loans

 You may also find that there are additional laws set forth by the local government.

-Lenders are not permitted to require or sell car insurance when they provide a title loan to a customer.
+Lenders are not permitted to require or sell car insurance when they provide funds to a customer.
 They have to take partial payments and cannot charge a fee for early payment.
 Lenders cannot advertise “no-finance charge loans” or “interest-free loans”.
 They are not permitted to sell vehicles, new or used, as part of their business practice.
 Finally, they aren’t allowed to lend money to anyone who is visibly under the influence of alcohol or drugs.

-title loan with no job
+no job

 Repossession